banbagroup/banbagroup.com/_posts/2019-08-08-why-we-sponsored-our-first-event-in-nepal.markdown

 ### Developers are always hungry

 As the Friday night was only for a few hours, helping people install their systems for a full day on Saturday no food was required.
 We did however provide lunch and snacks, pizza, momo's and spicy potato with soft drinks.
-These were not expensive but just required some organising for head counts and deliveries (many venues are closed on Saturdays with delivery non-existant).
+These were not expensive but just required some organising for head counts and deliveries (many venues are closed on Saturdays with delivery nonexistant).

 ### How did it go?